 Next, Oluf painted primarily oils on canvas.
 Landscapes, seascapes and abstracts were painted with thin oils in “Flow Paintings.”
 These combined gravity and thin paint controlled with dripping, palette knives and brushes.
-Every thing is in motion with this style so every second counts.
+Everything is in motion with this style so every second counts.
 “Paintings Featuring Drips” is another action painting style where oils were dripped over an under painting.
 The organized aspect of this style comes from dripping what Oluf calls North, South, East, West to which he throws in a few outlier drips.

-For the past 3 years Oluf has been retired from the national art festival circuit.
+For the past 5 years Oluf has been retired from the national art festival circuit.
 He misses seeing all the people and his collectors the most.
 For retirement he moved to Sagle, Idaho in the Idaho Panhandle near Lake Pend Oreille and Sandpoint, Idaho.
-Winters he skis 60 days at Lookout Pass and Schweitzer Mountain.
-Sandpoint is often rated the most beautiful small town in the US.
-Hard to argue with that, a great ski area, mountains in all directions, and the huge scenic Lake Pend Oreille with the sandy “City Beach” downtown.
-Some of the hikes Oluf takes by his house have views that rival Norway.
+During winter he skis at 49 Degrees North and Schweitzer Mountain.
+Sandpoint is often rated one of the most beautiful small towns in the US.
+Hard to argue with that, a great ski area, mountains in all directions, and the huge scenic Lake Pend Oreille with it’s sandy “City Beach” downtown.
 Boating on the lake with a ski boat is a spectacular way to spend a summer day.
-Nearby Coeur d’Alene is a bustling tourist town with a small art scene.
-The entire area is among the fastest growing in the nation, but Oluf didn’t move here to sell his art which appeals more to bigger city sensibilities.
+Nearby Coeur d’Alene is a larger bustling tourist town with a small art scene.
+The entire area is among the fastest growing in the nation, but Oluf didn’t move here to sell paintings, which appeals more to bigger city sensibilities.

 Thank for visiting the home website for Oluf Nielsen, Artist.